Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
 The program is written in Fortran 2003/Fortran 2008 (write format in the same line) and MPI of Ver.3 for parallelization.

-Previously upto 2019, the first version was created with @cnt3em_03Aa.f03 for the paper in Ref.1 CPC 2019.
-For better version with elavorated energies and smoothing, the code of
+Previously upto 2019, the proper version was created with @cnt3em_03Aa.f03 for the paper in Ref.1 CPC 2019.
+For better version with elavorated energies, smoothing and parallelization, the simulation code has been made as @a_cnt3-3p7Ca.f03.
-@a_cnt3-3p7Ca.f03 has been made.

 The description of each subroutine and important lines of @a_cnt3-3p8Ca.f03 and @3ddisppC.f03 (to be shown later), is written as comments of the simulation code and post-processing programs.